cibercitizen1/node-rpc-rest-server/README.md

 # node-rpc-rest-server

 Easily  and  automatically  expose  any exported  function  in  module logic/logic.js  to be  called through  a POST  request.
+This is, if `f1()` is in `logic.js` then, it can be called sending a `POST /f1`.

+Logic functions must be
-They  must be "promisified" JavaScripts functions, so to use async-await.
+"promisified" JavaScripts functions, so to use async-await.

 You should only have to adapt `logic/logic.js` and